hlin/cts/docs/index.rst

 ODCS
 =========

-The main goal of `ODCS`_ is to allow generation of temporary composes using the REST API calls.
+The ODCS (On Demand Compose Service) is a service allowing to generate temporary compose (mainly the RPM repository) with packages from Koji using the REST API.
-By a compose, we mainly mean RPM repository with packages taken from different sources.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

+   abount
    client

 Indices and tables